Includes Criteria for Candidate Participation in League Sponsored or Co-Sponsored Forums

 - promoting candidacy through campaign website and/or campaign print materials,

-- and inform LWVCA of candidacy at least thirty days in advance of the scheduled forum date.
+- and informing LWVCA of candidacy at least thirty days in advance of the scheduled forum date.

 3. The candidate must appear at the forum in person; no substitutes, stand-ins, or statements will be allowed.

-4. No "empty chair" forums are allowed; there must be at least two candidates present.
+4. No "empty chair" forums are allowed; there must be at least two candidates running for an office present.
 If the forum is including candidates from multiple districts, then an individual candidate will have the option of participating should the opponent be a "no show," decline once the forum has been publicly announced, or refuse to commit when the invitation is extended.